hphelion/documentation/cli.nova.reference.md

 :  ID of the snapshot.

 ###Examples
-Display the details for snapsot `939`:
+Display the details for snapshot `939`:

     $ nova volume-snapshot-show 939
     +--------------------+---------------------+